-The co-coherence estimates of the along-wind component for neutral atmospheres are well-described by the same 3-parameter exponential decay function as used at FINO1 (Cheynet, 2019).
-However, this is not the case for the lateral wind components due to the closer distance to the sea surface which amplifies the phase differences between measurements at two different heights.
+The co-coherence estimates of the along-wind component for neutral atmospheres are exquisitely-well-described by the same 3-parameter exponential decay function as used at FINO1 (Cheynet, 2019).
+However, this is not the case for the eross-wind and the vertical lateral wind components due to the closer distance to the sea surface which amplifies the phase differences between measurements at two different heights.
 For the vertical component, the co-coherence decreases faster than the predicted values at FINO1 (Cheynet et al., 2018).
-Under stable stratification, the co-coherence estimates of the three turbulent components $(\gamma_u, \gamma_v, \text{ and } \gamma_w)$ are significantly lower than for near-neutral conditions, in particular for $kd_z < 1$.
-On the other hand, γ_u, γ_v , and γ_w are slightly higher for convective conditions compared to near-neutral conditions at $kd_z < 1$.
+Under stable stratification, the co-coherence estimates of the three turbulent components (γ_u , γ_v , and γ_w) are significantly lower than for near-neutral conditions, in particular for $kd_z < 1$.
+On the other hand, γ_u , γ_v , and γ_w are slightly higher for convective conditions compared to near-neutral conditions at $kd_z < 1$.
 Since the co-coherence is one of the governing parameters for wind loading on structures, its dependency on the atmospheric stability, which is rarely documented in the marine atmospheric boundary layer may become essential to establish design criteria for OWT fatigue life.
 The variability of Hywind Scotland wind turbines' floater motion with atmospheric stability (Jacobsen and Godvik, 2021) may be one example that demonstrates the importance of stability-corrected co-coherence on OWT responses.

-The comparison between the turbulence characteristics at Vindeby and FINO1 is valuable to further develop comprehensive spectral turbulence models that are suitable for modern OWT designs.
-Nevertheless, wind loading calculations require the knowledge of turbulence characteristics at heights up to 250 m, which is not possible at SMW or FINO1.
-Therefore, it is necessary for future atmospheric measurements to cover this height, where the surface-layer scaling may no longer be applicable.
+The comparison between the turbulence data characteristics at Vindeby and FINO1 is valuable to further develop comprehensive spectral turbulence models that are suitable for modern OWT designs.
+Nevertheless, the wind load designs wind loading calculations require the knowledge of turbulence characteristics at heights up to 200 m, which was not achieved at SMW nor 250 m, which is not possible at SMW or FINO1.
+It is therefore, Therefore, it is necessary for future atmospheric measurements to cover this height, where the surface-layer scaling may no longer applicable.